mo-76/NodeJS/modules/HTTP-Module/http.md

 - To read the contents of an HTML file, we can use the fs module in Node.js.
 We can use either the readFileSync or createReadStream method to read the file contents, depending on the size of the file and the performance requirements of our application.

-- If we use readFileSync, the entire file contents are read at once and stored in a variable.
+- If we use `readFileSync`, the entire file contents are read at once and stored in a variable.
 If the file is large, this can consume a lot of memory and slow down our application.
-On the other hand, if we use createReadStream, the file contents are read in small chunks and sent to the response using a stream.
+On the other hand, if we use `createReadStream`, the file contents are read in small chunks and sent to the response using a stream.
 This is more performant for larger files and doesn't consume as much memory.

-- When we use streams to send the HTML content as a response, we create a read stream using the createReadStream method and then pipe it to the response object.
+- When we use streams to send the HTML content as a response, we create a read stream using the `createReadStream` method and then pipe it to the response object.
 This sends the contents of the file as a stream of data to the response object, which then sends it to the browser for rendering.

 ## HTML Template: